 6.13.6.1 The requirements of 6.8.2.5 shall apply to the marking of FRP tanks, with the following amendments:

-- the tank plate may also be laminated to the shell or be made of suitable plastics materials;
+(a) the tank plate may also be laminated to the shell or be made of suitable plastics materials;

-- the design temperature range shall always be marked;
+(b) the design temperature range shall always be marked;

-- where a tank code is required in accordance with 6.8.2.5.2, the second part of the tank code shall indicate the highest value of the calculation pressure for the substance(s) permitted for carriage according to the type approval certificate.
+(c) where a tank code is required in accordance with 6.8.2.5.2, the second part of the tank code shall indicate the highest value of the calculation pressure for the substance(s) permitted for carriage according to the type approval certificate.

 6.13.6.2 The information required on materials shall be “Shell structural material: Fibre-reinforced plastic”, the reinforcement fibre e.g. “Reinforcement: E-glass”, and resin e.g. “Resin: Vinyl Ester”.